How to Clear a Clogged Drain Pipe

 essential handtools for your toolbox.

 Clean everything with a rag and a brush and then reassemble everything.
+Conversely, you can just new new parts and avoid the mess.
 Use Teflon tape on every threaded

 the connections if you need to and youre finished.